Hošek Contemporary: History

 Hošek Contemporary was founded by Petr Hošek in 2016.
 It opened its doors for the first time in Rosa-Luxemburg Strasse 26, Berlin, as a classical white cube gallery.
 The first exhibition to be held at the gallery was Tang Dynastie by German artist Herbert Eugen Wiegand.
 In 2017 the gallery moved to Oranienburgerstrasse 22 before transferring to its current location on the MS Heimatland barge a year later.
 Sound installations are a feature of the gallery space and events are hosted weekly.

 The gallery moved to its present home on board the MS Heimatland barge in 2018.
 The Heimatland was constructed in Germany in 1910 and was originally named the IDA.
 During World War II it served as a munitions transporter and was captured by British military forces towards the end of the war.
 Its owners renamed the vessel the Heimatland (Home Land) after its return by the British.
 Up until the late 1990s the Heimatland was used as a commercial transporter.
 It is currently located at Fischerinsel in central Berlin.

+On September 17th, 2024, while hosting an event, the roof caved in and several people were injured.